 The given scenario presupposes major changes in behavior related to operation and use of automated swab robots.
 Researchers discover the possible impact of automation technologies on medical applications.
 Figure 3 illustrates an Ishikawa diagram for a variant of factors related to 'community and health congestion' in response to the use of automated swab robots.
-This new technology serves as a replacement to the conventional swabbing process.
-An efficient, safe, reliable automated swab robot could, in fact, enhance the human quality of patient and healthcare professional interactions by preventing their interpersonal contacts.
+This new technology serves as a a) Consumer preferences in favor of automation technologies